piscodev/r4httpclient/README.md

-# Arduino R4 WiFi HttpClient Wrapper
+# Arduino UNO R4 WiFi HttpClient Wrapper

 An Arduino UNO R4 WiFi HttpClient wrapper with functionality of only GET & POST tailored for our thesis at MSU-IIT.